apache/paimon/docs/content/engines/hive.md

 There are several ways to add this jar to Hive.

 * You can create an `auxlib` folder under the root directory of Hive, and copy `paimon-hive-connector-{{< version >}}.jar` into `auxlib`.
-* You can also copy this jar to a path accessible by Hive, then use `add jar /path/to/paimon-hive-connector-{{< version >}}.jar` to enable table store support in Hive.
+* You can also copy this jar to a path accessible by Hive, then use `add jar /path/to/paimon-hive-connector-{{< version >}}.jar` to enable paimon support in Hive.
 Note that this method is not recommended.
 If you're using the MR execution engine and running a join statement, you may be faced with the exception `org.apache.hive.com.esotericsoftware.kryo.kryoexception: unable to find class`.

 NOTE: If you are using HDFS, make sure that the environment variable `HADOOP_HOME` or `HADOOP_CONF_DIR` is set.

 ## Quick Start with Table Store Hive Catalog

-By using table store Hive catalog, you can create, drop and insert into table store tables from Flink.
+By using paimon Hive catalog, you can create, drop and insert into paimon tables from Flink.
 These operations directly affect the corresponding Hive metastore.
 Tables created in this way can also be accessed directly from Hive.

 **Step 1: Prepare Table Store Hive Catalog Jar File for Flink**